 Remember that your curriculum is essentially a lens through which you can look at the world, and it can set the stage for some meaningful discussions between you and your child.
 For example, The Mystery of History has a concrete foundation that many Christian homeschooling families like to build upon.
 What’s nice about homeschooling is that you can learn about science, history, and current events by feeding everything through the foundation of a Christian worldview.

 Speak to other homeschooling families about the Christian homeschool curriculum that they like.

 Many homeschooling families choose a more eclectic curriculum.
 They don’t limit the curriculum by just choosing a boxed set.
 Instead, many families try focusing on the skill set of their child and choose various elements from different curricula to build their skills.
-You don’t want the curriculum to be too difficult so it discourages learning, but you do want it challenging enough that they build critical thinking skills along the way.
+You don’t want the curriculum to be so difficult that it discourages learning, but you do want it challenging enough that they build critical-thinking skills along the way.

 Focus on Learning Style.

 Now that you have some Christian curriculum options, view those options through the lens of your child’s learning style.
 If they are a visual learner, make sure the curriculum offers pictures and graphs throughout so that they can see the concepts presented.
 Or if they are a kinesthetic learner, try finding a curriculum that offers hands-on projects to keep them engaged.
 And if you are not sure what your child’s learning style is, click here!
 Bridgeway offers a Learning Style and Personality Style Assessment for the whole family!

 When all is said and done, make your education focus on God.